 The next member of Tsuburaya's Band would air in Japan after Cosmo Warrior Zero's finale, in the same exact time slot at that, but it would mark the first departure from Leiji Matsumoto.
 In his place was Mitsuteru Yokoyama, one of the founding fathers of modern manga who, sadly, doesn't receive enough credit outside of Japan.
 Anyway, one of Yokoyama's most iconic series was Babel II, a supernatural action series from 1971 to 1973 that ran for 12 volumes & received a similarly iconic TV anime adaptation by Toei in 1973; both series would remain Japan-exclusive, though.
 Another anime take on the series would come out in 1992, in the form of a 4-episode OVA, and it was this version that would see release internationally, complete with an English dub by Streamline Pictures.
 In 2001, though, Vega Entertainment would make a third adaptation, which would become known internationally as Babel II: Beyond Infinity; in Japan, it simply used the same name as always.
 This 13-episode TV anime utilized the same basic concept of young Koichi (his last name changes with each version) finding out that he's the reincarnation of the alien entity Babel, who must protect the Earth from evil alongside his three guardians: Rodem (a shape-shifting panther), Ropross (a pterodactyl), & Poseidon (a giant robot).
 Unfortunately, even with a memorable theme song performed by Hiroshi Kitadani's band Lapis Lauzli, this final take on Babel II wound up being the least appealing, with a very generic & lackluster execution that made what was a highly inspirational manga seem like your everyday action series.
 As part of the original Enoki deal, Media Blasters did give this anime a dual-audio DVD release from 2002 to 2003, but it has yet to be rescued...
 And some might argue that it really shouldn't in the first place.

-A few months after Babel II's finish, Tsuburaya returned to Leiji Matsumoto one more time, this time on satellite network AT-X. Interestingly enough, while Captain Harlock is arguably Matsumoto's most well known creation, most don't realize that the character is older than they actually think he is.
+A few months after Babel II's finish, Tsuburaya returned to Leiji Matsumoto one more time, this time on satellite network AT-X as the start of what the network called the "AT-X Chomei Sakka/Famous Writer Series", which adapted older works from famous mangaka into anime.
+Interestingly enough, while Captain Harlock is arguably Matsumoto's most well known creation, most don't realize that the character is older than they actually think he is.
 While the original Space Pirate Captain Harlock manga debuted in 1977, both Harlock & his eternal partner Tochiro Oyama were actually reinterpreted into space travelers.
 In reality, the two first debuted back in 1972 in the manga Gun Frontier, a western which sees Tochiro working with former sea captain Franklin Harlock, Jr., plus the mysterious woman Sinunora, as they search the eponymous western land for a lost clan of Japanese immigrants.
 After three volumes, Matsumoto would transition his characters over to their more recognized space counterparts, only returning to the West for a 1999 novel sequel.
 But in 2002, the origins of Harlock & Tochiro would be told to a new audience via a 13-episode TV anime series.
 Yet another Vega Entertainment production, along with Dr.Serial Nishioka reprising his role as head writer, the Gun Frontier anime wound up receiving her positive marks, possibly making it one of the best members of the Retro-Modern Anime Club Band.
 Once again, Media Blasters would handle the original North American release from 2003, complete with an English dub that saw Steven Blum (under his old alias David Lucas) reprise his Cosmo Warrior Zero role as Harlock, and in 2016 the series saw a return to American audiences via Discotek.

 Running for only two volumes from 1967 to 1969, Genma Taisen/Phantom Demon War was co-created by writer Kazumasa Hirai (Wolf Guy, 8 Man) & artist Shotaro Ishinomori (Cyborg 009, Kamen Rider), and would only become the start of the larger Genma Wars franchise comprised of many manga sequels & spin-offs.
 In 1983, it was adapted into a Rintaro-directed anime movie spectacle known internationally as Harmageddon, which itself was adapted into the early FMV arcade game known internationally as Bega's Battle.
 Ishinomori & Hirai would occasionally return to their world of dueling psychics, one of which was 1979-1981's Genma Wars: Eve of Mythology.
 Breaking away from Tsuburaya's general trend of Matsumoto anime, this time for a while, it would be this spin-off manga of Genma Wars that would be adapted into a 13-episode TV anime in 2002, featuring animation by E&G Films instead of Vega Entertainment.
 Unfortunately, Harmageddon was generally known more for being a visual masterpiece than for being a great story, & while the TV series didn't adapt the same plot, without any great visuals to prop it up, this Genma Wars anime, even with supervision of Ishimori Pro heads Akira Onodera (Ishinomori's son) & Masato Hayase, wound up becoming an absolute laughing stock, especially outside of Japan.
 To many, this may be the weakest member of the Retro-Modern Anime Club Band.
 As yet another part of the original Enoki deal, Media Blasters did release Genma Wars: Eve of Mythology on dual-audio DVD across 2003, and the people there may have regretted doing so not long afterwards.
 Much like Babel II, this Enoki/MB package deal product has yet to be re-released, and most are likely happy about that.